Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

+Accordingly, we are left to show the coding rate and the existence of appropriately nested lattices, $(\Lambda_f, \Lambda_c)$, so that $\b{v}$ is decoded correctly with arbitrarily low probability of error.
+For that manner, we can use \cite[Theorem 1]{wilson2010joint}, which is a modified version of \cite[Theorem 5]{erez2004achieving}, by just setting the channel noise in their result.
+Specifically, we may write $\b{z}_{eq} \triangleq \alpha\b{z}'- (1-\alpha) \left(\b{x}_{1,1}+\b{x}_{1,2}\right)$, where $\b{z}'$ is a Gaussian noise with variance $\sigma_{z'}^2=\floor*{\frac{N}{2}}^{-2}$ and set it in the rate term in \cite[Theorem 1]{wilson2010joint} which provide us our PIR rate,

-where $l\in \{1,3,5...\}$.
-In case $N$ is odd the $N$th server is ignored.
-This extension for the $N$ servers model does not impair the privacy requirement \eqref{equ-queries messages and answers are independent of index}.
+We note that the extension for the $N$ servers model does not impair the privacy requirement \eqref{equ-queries messages and answers are independent of index}.
 This is because from the perspective of the $j$th server, it does not matter how many servers are transmitting.
-The servers form their answers as in \eqref{equ-servers answer formation} and encode it using the same nested lattice code book.
-The received input at the user is thus,

-where the last line follows from the fact that each pair of servers generates the same two codewords.
-The result is the same channel as in Equation \eqref{equ-sum of codewords is a codeword}, yet the sum is amplified by $\floor{\frac{N}{2}}$.
-That is, an SNR gain.
-Thus, one may use the rate expression in \eqref{equ-rate for decoding the sum of two codewords no fading} while considering the power gain, that is,
+Furthermore, for $N=2$ we result with the PIR rate in Theorem \ref{the- retrieval rate for non-fading MAC}.

-Hence, as long as all servers use the same nested lattice code with the above rate, the user can decode the noisy sum $\b{x}_1+\b{x}_2$ with probability of error that goes to zero with $n$ and retrieve $W_i$.
-A detailed proof for the coding scheme and its rate can be found in Appendix \ref{app-proof for rate of N-pairs of same sum}. \end{IEEEproof}
+Consequently, as long as all servers use the same nested lattice code with the above rate, the user can decode the noisy sum $\b{x}_1+\b{x}_2$ with probability of error that tends to zero with $n$ and retrieve $W_i$. \end{IEEEproof}

+Theorem \ref{the- retrieval rate for non-fading MAC N servers} shows that the PIR rate of the joint channel-privacy scheme is an increasing function of $N$ and $P$.
+Accordingly, one may assess the goodness of this rate when comparing it to the PIR rate of the separation-based scheme and to the full channel capacity without any privacy constraint.
+While the latter comparison is dealt with in the next subsection, when we explore the gap from the capacity, the following corollary shows that, in the limit of large $N$ and fixed $P$, the suggested joint scheme is twice as good as the separation scheme. \begin{corollary} When $N\rightarrow\infty$, the ratio between the PIR rate given in Theorem \ref{the- retrieval rate for non-fading MAC N servers} and the PIR rate of the separation-based scheme given in \eqref{equ-achievable PIR rate MAC using separation} is lower bounded by 2.
+That is,